Darnrain1/Lemon-Drop-Hi-Res-audio-source-code/README.md

 Two.
 Medium. aka paid.<br>
 Three.
 High True Native Mode. aka $5000+ dollar Hi-Res music player.<br>

+### When did audio True Native Mode come out?<br>
+That's a good question, I would only be speculating but I think it's the late 90s.<br>

 ### How did you program and tune the QuadDAC?
 When programing a QuadDAC you do not have visual gauges to view to see if you have done something wrong, its all done by the sound of the DAC.
 For example if you have increased the amount of channels way to high or messed up on your programing code, then the DACs volume will be decreased or the music will not sound like its full of life.
 The only way to accomplish that, is to lower the AVC volume.
 In other words it decreases the power to the DAC so you can program and tune the DAC.
 In v142.1 and higher the AVC volume is set to the maximum.
 I know with out a doute that the True Native Mode code is pristine, I had echo print out the numbers, then I cut and pasted 768 times.
 I used nano's macro feature to program True Native Mode.<br>